Gina Calanni

 Gina Nicole Calanni (born December 17, 1977) is a former Democratic member of the Texas House of Representatives from House District 132 in the western part of Harris County, including Katy, Cypress, and West Houston.
-On November 6, 2018, she defeated two-term Republican incumbent Mike Schofield whom she lost to in a reelection bid, and became the first woman to represent Texas House District 132.
+On November 6, 2018, she defeated two-term Republican incumbent Mike Schofield—to whom she later lost in a reelection bid—and became the first woman to represent Texas House District 132.

 Biography

 Born in Austin, Calanni was adopted shortly after her birth.
 She lived in several states and overseas during her father Joseph Calanni's military career.
 He served as a member of the Old Guard.
 As an adult, she found her birth family through social media.

 Calanni graduated from Ellison High School in Killeen.
 In 2005, she received a Bachelor of Arts degree in political science from St. Edward's University, after attending the University of Texas in Arlington.
 She holds a paralegal certificate from the University of North Texas.
 While attending the University of Texas at Arlington, Calanni obtained her Master Scuba Diver certification.
 She has worked as a paralegal and as a finance director.

 Calanni has three sons enrolled in Katy ISD schools.
 They encouraged her to run for office, and were present for her swearing in ceremony.
 In 2014, she was offered a multi-book contract with Harper Collins, and she completed her first marathon.

 In 2017, Calanni served as a gala chairperson for the Elijah Rising.
 She continues to volunteer with other organizations that combat human trafficking and Habitat for Humanity.